cozy/cozy.github.io/src/tutorials/data/queries.md

 ⚠️ If the fields involved in the `sortBy` are not indexed, this will force CouchDB to make the sort  in memory: this can be acceptable if the query returns few documents, but it is not efficient for large queries.

-⚠️ Inversely, when using a sort, any indexed field must appear in the `where` selector and the `sortBy`.

 ⚠️ At least one of the sort fields must be included in the `where` selector.
+If you create an index on `category` and query it to sort on it, but with no `where` selector, the index won't be used.

 ⚠️ If several fields are indexed, their order is important: the sort order must follow the indexed fields order.
 In this example, we index `category` and `created_at` in this order: by doing so, it is not possible to sort only on `created_at`.
 We would need to index `created_at` first to achieve this, but this is not recommended for performances, as explained in [this section](advanced.md#indexes-performances-and-design).
 See also the examples provided in the [PouchDB documentation](https://pouchdb.com/guides/mango-queries.html#more-than-one-field).